R4H-Workshop/R4H-Workshop.github.io/_pages/call.md

 We particularly welcome interdisciplinary and speculative approaches that challenge existing paradigms and propose new directions for socially intelligent robotics.

 We invite authors to submit an extended abstract (up to 4 pages, excluding references) in PDF format, outlining their research, ideas, or ongoing work relevant to the workshop themes.
 Submissions will be lightly peer-reviewed by the organizers based on relevance, originality, and potential for discussion.
-Please, refer to the Main conference's template (**[https://icsr2026.uk/calls/#RegularPaper](https://icsr2026.uk/calls/#RegularPaper)**).
+Please, refer to the Main [**conference template**](https://icsr2026.uk/calls/#RegularPaper), or use the [**Overleaf template**](https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj#.WsdHOy5uZpg).

 </p>